 The following summary consolidated financial information and other data were derived from the consolidated financial statements of the Company.
 The consolidated financial statements of the Company for each of the fiscal years ended December 31, 1994 and 1993 and June 30, 1993 and 1992 have been audited by Arthur Andersen LLP.
 The consolidated financial statements of the Company for the six months ended July 1, 1995 and July 2, 1994 are unaudited; however, in the Company's opinion, they reflect all adjustments, consisting only of normal recurring items, necessary for a fair presentation of the financial position and results of operations of such periods.
 The results for the six months ended July 1, 1995 are not necessarily indicative of the results to be expected for the full fiscal year.
-The summary financial data below should be read in conjunction with the consolidated financial statements of the Company and the notes thereto incorporated by reference in this Prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company."
+The summary financial data below should be read in conjunction with the other financial data of the Company included in this Prospectus, the consolidated financial statements of the Company and the notes thereto incorporated by reference in this Prospectus and "Management's Discussion and Analysis of Financial Condition and Results of Operations of the Company."